Hispanic Studies

 Students considering a major or a minor in Hispanic Studies should complete the language requirement (see above) as soon as possible, preferably by the end of their first year at Brandeis.

-Once students have completed HISP 106b or HISP 108a, they begin the sequence of literature and culture courses.
 Please note: Many Hispanic Studies majors and minors choose to study in Spain or Latin America for all or part of their junior year.
-Students may count up to two full-credit Spanish or Latin American literature or film courses per semester taken abroad, up to a maximum of four courses total towards the major or up to a maxium of two courses total towards the minor.
+Students may count up to two full-credit Spanish or Latin American literature or film courses per semester taken abroad, up to a maximum of four courses total towards the major or up to a maximum of two courses total towards the minor.
+Please see our study abroad guide.
 Students interested in learning more about the major or minor are encouraged to speak with the Undergraduate Advising Head in Hispanic Studies.

 Faculty